Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration

-\subsection{Supplementary Note 3.
+\subsection{Supplementary Note 4.
 Final MLIP training and selection}

-We possess a comprehensive final database that aggregates representative LAEDs in periodic configurations: B+P+OTF-AL-GB+EIP-AL-fracture+OTF-AL-fracture.
+We possess a comprehensive final database that aggregates representative LAEs in periodic configurations: B+P+OTF-AL-GB+EIP-GS-fracture+OTF-AL-fracture.
 Detailed breakdowns of each dataset are presented in Table \ref{TableS1}.
 Altogether, the database encompasses 1026 configurations and 94,516 atoms.
-Of the 348 configurations newly incorporated, 276 are obtained through EIP-AL, while only 72 results from on-the-fly AL. This distribution highlights the efficiency of EIP-AL in significantly reducing the reliance on the more resource-intensive OTF-AL, thereby expediting the development of MLIPs.
+Of the 348 configurations newly incorporated, 276 are obtained through EIP-GS, while only 72 results from on-the-fly AL. This distribution highlights the efficiency of EIP-GS in significantly reducing the reliance on the more resource-intensive OTF-AL, thereby expediting the development of MLIPs.

 The MLIPs trained from this database are equipped to simulate nearly all plastic deformations and fracture of BCC W. However, configurations necessary for radiation simulations due to cascade displacement are currently not included.
-These configurations could easily be integrated from existing databases or generated through EIP-AL and OTF-AL in future enhancements.
+These configurations could easily be integrated from existing databases or generated through EIP-GS and OTF-AL in future enhancements.
 We utilize different levels of MTP and a complex ACE potential for training various MLIPs.
 We particularly favor ACE due to its computational efficiency and the ease of calculating extrapolation grades during simulations in LAMMPS, which greatly facilitates the ongoing assessment.
 The analysis of basic properties of BCC W, computational efficiency, and training/test performance are detailed in Table \ref{TableS2}.
 It is observed that the accuracy of MTP models increases with their complexity level, but at the cost of reduced computational efficiency.
 Specifically, the computational expense of MTP20 is seven times that of MTP12.
 In contrast, ACE demonstrates accuracy comparable to MTP20 while maintaining efficiency similar to MTP12.
 Based on these findings, ACE is selected as the optimal model for modeling general defects in BCC W due to its superior balance of accuracy and efficiency.